Blending Complementary Memory Systems in Hybrid Quadratic-Linear Transformers: Conclusion

 \section{Conclusion}

 The quadratic transformer (KV-memory system) and linear transformer (FW-memory system) are two complementary memory systems with unique advantages.
 We develop a method to blend these two systems into a single hybrid memory system to leverage the strengths of both.
-By taking into account various types of complementarity between these two systems, we empirically evaluate our models on general language modeling, retrieval, and synthetic algorithmic tasks and reinforcement learning settings, to finally conclude that the best overall hybrid method is the one that allows KV-memory and FW-memory to operate synchronously, as opposed to an alternative that introduces a division of labor over time.
+By taking into account various types of complementarity between these two systems---complexity, context length, retrieval precision and expressivity, we empirically evaluate our models on general language modeling, retrieval, and synthetic algorithmic tasks and reinforcement learning settings, to finally conclude that the best overall hybrid method is the one that allows KV-memory and FW-memory to operate synchronously, as opposed to alternatives that introduce a division of labor over time.
 This offers a novel perspective on the development of hybrid memory systems for sequence processing.